AurixVirlym/DawnniExpanded/README.md

 3. Launch the game!

 ## Thanks
-Special thanks to Petr Hudeček for listening to my ramblings on the Dawnsbury Days Discord and being the main developer and everyone who contributed to the game.
+Special thanks to Petr Hudeček for listening to my ramblings on the Dawnsbury Days Discord and being the main developer and to everyone who contributed to the game.